About the Arrow Fund

 A male black Labrador, who had been shot at close range with a hunting arrow, was picked up wandering fields and woods in Pike County Kentucky.
 Pleas for help were sent out all over the state.
 However, at the time there was no organization in Kentucky that specialized in rehabilitating severe cruelty cases, especially those needing specialty veterinary care.

 A dedicated group of animal advocates helped find treatment for that dog, called Aiden, and found him a happy home.
 It was then decided to create a group specializing in rehabilitating the animal victims of torture, extreme abuse, and neglect.
 They also wanted to create public awareness of the ongoing problem of animal cruelty.
 From that The Arrow Fund was born.

 Since its inception, The Arrow Fund has helped hundreds of innocent dogs, cats, and other animals move from a life of horror to a life of compassion and comfort.

 The Arrow Fund is a Kentuckiana-based 501(c)(3) nonprofit organization that provides veterinary treatment to animals who have been victims of extreme torture, abuse, or neglect.
 After securing care for these animals our focus extends to holding the abuser responsible for his or her actions.
 We strive to educate the public regarding the ongoing problem of animal cruelty and advocate strengthening our local, state, and national animal welfare laws.

-We are a volunteer-based organization led by a long-time animal rights volunteer, Rebecca Eaves, and overseen by an active Board of Directors.
-Neither Rebecca nor members of our Board are paid for their services.
+We are a volunteer-based organization led by an active Board of Directors.

 Once the animal is receiving treatment, The Arrow Fund works with the proper authorities to pursue prosecution of the abusers.
 We also work with the news media and legislators to keep our community informed.